Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Methods

 Eqs. \eqref{eq:Ct}--\eqref{eq:At} define a likelihood function for a given observed value of $C_t$ in terms of $\omega_{c,t} Z_t$ and for a given observed value of $A_t$ in terms of $\omega_{h,t} P_t H_t$.
 Note that the model includes the flexibility to specify either or both of these distributions as a Poisson distribution by setting the relevant dispersion parameter $k=\infty$.

 We estimate the day-of-the-week effects, $\omega_{c,t}$ and $\omega_{h,t}$, directly from the data via

 where $\tilde{X}_t$ is the relevant observed quantity (either reported cases for $\omega_{c,t}$ or hospital admissions for $\omega_{h,t}$) on day $t$.
 The summations are taken over an integer number of weeks leading up to the origin date, up to a maximum of 16 weeks depending on how much past data is available.
-This assumes that the day-of-the-week effects are constant over this time period.
+This assumes that the day-of-the-week effects are constant over this time period, which may not always be the case. {\hl One alternative would be to fit a time-varying day-of-the-week effect model.
+However, we decided not to do this as it would introduce substantial additional complexity and would risk masking real epidemic trends by subsuming them into fitted day-of-the-week effects.
+Another alternative would be to ignore day-of-the-week effects completely, or aggregate data to weekly periods.
+However, this would lose important information and compromise the model's ability to pick up on short-term changes in the epidemic trend.}

-For details of the initialisation and fitting method, see Supplementary Material Sec. \ref{sec:supp_methods}.
-Parameter values used in the model are shown in Table 1 (for further details, see Supplementary Material Sec. \ref{sec:parameters}).
+For details of the initialisation and fitting method, see Supplementary Material Sec.
+S1.
+Parameter values used in the model are shown in Table 1. {\hl The parameters for the generation interval and delay distributions were estimated from the literature (see Supplementary Material Sec.
+1.3 for details).
+The parameters of the Gaussian process $s_0$ and $l$, and the observation noise parameters $k_c$ and $k_h$ were calibrated manually to achieve a good visual model fit.
+In principle, these parameters could be inferred from the data with suitable uncertainty.
+However, we chose not to do this due to the need to balance model complexity with computational limitations for real-time deployment.
+The parameter $P_{CV}$ is for initialisation purposes only and does not affect model fit or forecasts, provided that the model is run for a sufficient time period. }

 We evaluated probabilistic forecasts $y$ against subsequently observed data $y^\mathrm{obs}$ using the continuous ranked probability score (CRPS), defined as